-Title Bylaw 1562/21 - Clean Energy Improvement Program Tax Bylaw - First Reading Proposed Motion That Council give first reading of Bylaw 1562/21.
-Administrative Recommendation Administration recommends that Council give first reading of Bylaw 1562/21 thereby allowing the Bylaw to proceed to Public Hearing, providing the public the opportunity to comment on the proposal.
-Previous Council / Committee Direction May 25, 2021 Regular Council Meeting Motion 300/21: That Council direct Administration to draft a Clean Energy Improvement Program Bylaw for Council consideration by the end of Q3 2021.
-Report Background Information Bill 10: An Act to Enable Clean Energy Improvements was passed on June 6, 2018.
+- Bill 10: An Act to Enable Clean Energy Improvements was passed on June 6, 2018.
 The Act authorizes municipalities to complete a borrowing bylaw to finance projects and recover costs through the municipal property tax system.
-The accompanying regulation, the Clean Energy Improvements Regulation, came into force on January 1, 2019.
-Alberta's Clean Energy Improvement Program (CEIP) provides financing to residential and commercial property owners to make energy efficiency and renewable energy upgrades more affordable.
-In Alberta, the CEIP offers competitive financing to cover up to 100 per cent of project costs and makes repayment convenient through a property's tax bill.
-The CEIP offers competitive rates with long repayment terms available (up to 20 years depending on the project type and lifetime), and can be prepaid at any time, penalty-free.
-This type of financing ties the loan to the property, not the property owner.
-If the property is sold, the owed amount can be repaid, or the new owner assumes repayment.
-Once a CEIP project is complete, a Clean Energy Improvement Charge is added to the participant's property tax bill, similar to a local improvement assessment.
+The accompanying regulation, the Clean Energy Improvements Regulation, came into force on January 1, 2019. - Alberta's Clean Energy Improvement Program (CEIP) provides financing to residential and commercial property owners to make energy efficiency and renewable energy upgrades more affordable. - In Alberta, the CEIP offers competitive financing to cover up to 100 per cent of project costs and makes repayment convenient through a property's tax bill. - The CEIP offers competitive rates with long repayment terms available (up to 20 years depending on the project type and lifetime), and can be prepaid at any time, penalty-free. - This type of financing ties the loan to the property, not the property owner.
+If the property is sold, the owed amount can be repaid, or the new owner assumes repayment. - Once a CEIP project is complete, a Clean Energy Improvement Charge is added to the participant's property tax bill, similar to a local improvement assessment.
 This new payment will remain on the property for the length of the term in the agreement.
 Property owners would continue to pay their property tax bill the same way they always have.
-More than 10 municipalities in Alberta have now passed CEIP Bylaws; and two municipalities, Rocky Mountain House and Devon, have formally launched their programs.

-Date Written: March 3, 2022 Page 1 of 4 Council Meeting Date: March 8, 2022
+Date Written: March 28, 2022

+Council Meeting Date: April 12, 2022